Memory and Later Life Services

 The service aims to:

-• Identify the cause of your memory loss and or mental health difficulties if necessary, discuss any possible treatments with you and your family, friend or carer which may help.
+• Identify the cause of your memory loss and/ or mental health difficulties, and if necessary discuss any possible treatments with you and your family, friend or carer which may help.

-• To support you and your family/carer/friend by helping you to understand your memory or mental health difficulties and to manage them in a practical way.
+• Support you and your family/carer/friend by helping you to understand your memory or mental health difficulties and to manage them in a practical way.

-Usually your appointment will take place in one of our clinics.
+Your appointment will usually take place in one of our clinics.
 In some circumstances we will arrange to see you in your own home.

 • Who is it for?